giomvp/sqls/employees/queries.md

+### Report 1
-1. Headcount by departement:

-Provides the number of employees in each department, highlighting the most and least staffed departments.
+Headcount by departement: Provides the number of employees in each department, highlighting the most and least staffed departments.

-**Answer:**
+**Result:**

 This query will return a list of department names and their corresponding headcounts, ordered by headcount in descending order.
 The query first joins the departments and dept_emp tables on the dept_no column, and then groups the results by department name.

-**sql:**

 ```sql
 SELECT